 We use a segmentation dashboard to monitor all sources of revenue, especially those that need additional attention.

-This example dashboard tracks four underdeveloped segments, namely MOL Premium, MOL Mobile, Services, and Maintenance.
-The colored bars make it easy to see which segments are growing and which are shrinking.
+This example dashboard tracks four underdeveloped segments, namely MOL Premium, MOL Mobile, Services and Maintenance.
+The coloured bars make it easy to see which segments are growing and which are shrinking.
 We can also see which industries and states are contributing most to the revenue.
 This view helps us ensure that our focus segments are growing at the targeted pace.

 Sales growth: How fast are we growing?